github/codeql/docs/codeql/codeql-overview/codeql-tools.rst

 The CodeQL command-line interface (CLI) is primarily used to create databases for security research.
 You can also query CodeQL databases directly from the command line or using the Visual Studio Code extension.
-It can be downloaded from `GitHub releases <https://github.com/github/codeql-cli-binaries/releases>`__.
+The CodeQL CLI can be downloaded from `GitHub releases <https://github.com/github/codeql-cli-binaries/releases>`__.
 For more information, see ":ref:`CodeQL CLI <codeql-cli>`" and the `CLI changelog <https://github.com/github/codeql-cli-binaries/blob/main/CHANGELOG.md>`__.

 CodeQL packs